Aliases for EFNA1 Gene

 GeneCards Summary for EFNA1 Gene

-EFNA1 (Ephrin-A1) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include receptor binding and ephrin receptor binding.
-An important paralog of this gene is EFNA3.
+EFNA1 (Ephrin A1) is a Protein Coding gene.
+Diseases associated with EFNA1 include Cortical Senile Cataract and Gastric Cancer.
+Among its related pathways are Ras signaling pathway and EPH-Ephrin signaling.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and ephrin receptor binding.
+An important paralog of this gene is EFNA5.

 Cell surface GPI-bound ligand for Eph receptors, a family of receptor tyrosine kinases which are crucial for migration, repulsion and adhesion during neuronal, vascular and epithelial development.
 Binds promiscuously Eph receptors residing on adjacent cells, leading to contact-dependent bidirectional signaling into neighboring cells.
 Plays an important role in angiogenesis and tumor neovascularization.
 The recruitment of VAV2, VAV3 and PI3-kinase p85 subunit by phosphorylated EPHA2 is critical for EFNA1-induced RAC1 GTPase activation and vascular endothelial cell migration and assembly.
 Exerts anti-oncogenic effects in tumor cells through activation and down-regulation of EPHA2.
 Activates EPHA2 by inducing tyrosine phosphorylation which leads to its internalization and degradation.
 Acts as a negative regulator in the tumorigenesis of gliomas by down-regulating EPHA2 and FAK.
 Can evoke collapse of embryonic neuronal growth cone and regulates dendritic spine morphogenesis.